My husband calls this chicken ‘panna cotta’ by the way.

 - Add the wine and bring to a boil, scraping up any brown bits stuck to the bottom of the pan.
 Reduce the liquid by half.

 - Add the chicken stock and bring to a boil.
-To thicken the sauce, add a splash of stock to the reserved 1 teaspoon of flour and whisk well to dissolve any lumps.
-Add the flour mixture to the pan, whisking constantly until the sauce is slightly thickened.
+To thicken the sauce, add a splash of stock to the reserved teaspoon of flour and whisk well to dissolve any lumps.
+Add the flour mixture to the pan, whisking constantly, until the sauce is slightly thickened.

-- Reduce to a simmer and stir in the remaining 1 tablespoon of butter.
+- Reduce the heat to a simmer.
+Stir in the remaining 1 tablespoon of butter.

-- Add the juice of half a lemon and sprinkle in the capers.
+- Add the juice of half a lemon and sprinkle with capers.

 - Return the chicken and any accumulated juices to the pan.

-- Taste the sauce; season with extra lemon juice, salt and pepper if desired.
+- Taste the dish; season with extra lemon juice, salt and pepper if desired.

-- To serve, transfer the chicken to a serving platter and top with the sauce.
+- To serve, transfer the chicken to a serving platter and spoon the sauce over the top.

 - Garnish with lemon slices and fresh parsley.

-- Serve with cracked wheat and spinach on the side.
+- Serve with bulgur wheat and spinach on the side.